mwhosek/exampledoc/docs/index.rst

 Welcome to correlate's documentation!
 =====================================
 Here we include documentation for correlate.
+This is a test.

 .. toctree::
    :maxdepth: 2